TorchedSammy/torchedsammy.github.io/content/blog/advancing-aster-and-creating-a-script-language.md

 *TODO: screenshots*

 We can add any other commands the same way.
 The next one we need to do is a load command for an image.
-Before that, O created a struct for the "state" which will store the image we're working with:
+Before that, I created a struct for the "state" which will store the image we're working with:
 ```go
 type cliState struct{